Gato-class submarine: World War II

 Their principal weapon was the steam-powered Mark 14 torpedo in the early war years, with the electric Mark 18 torpedo supplementing the Mark 14 in late 1943.
 Due to a stunted research-and-development phase in the Depression-era 1930s, and in great part due to the arrogance and stubbornness of its designer, the Naval Torpedo Station Newport under the Bureau of Ordnance, the "wonder weapon" Mark 14 proved to be full of bugs and very unreliable.
 They tended to run too deep, explode prematurely, run erratically, or fail to detonate.
 Bowing to pressure from the submariners in the Pacific, the bureau eventually acknowledged the problems in the Mark 14 and largely corrected them by late 1943.
-The Mark 18 electric torpedo was a hastily copied version of captured German G7e torpedoes and was rushed into service in the fall of 1943.
-Unfortunately, it also was full of faults, the most dangerous being a tendency to run in a circular pattern and come back at the sub that fired it.
+The Mark 18 electric torpedo, a hastily copied version of captured German G7e torpedoes, was rushed into service in the fall of 1943.
+Unfortunately, it also was full of faults, the most dangerous being a tendency to run in a circular pattern and come back at the boat that fired it.
 Once perfected, both types of torpedoes proved to be reliable and effective weapons, allowing the Gatos and other submarines to sink an enormous amount of Japanese shipping by the end of the war.

 The Gatos were subjected to numerous exterior configuration changes during their careers, with most of these changes centered on the conning tower fairwater.
 The large, bulky original configuration proved to be too easy to spot when the boat was surfaced; it needed to be smaller.
 Secondly, the desire to incorporate new masts for surface- and air-search radars drove changes to the fairwater and periscope shears.
 Third, additional gun armament was needed, and cutting down the fairwater provided excellent mounting locations for machine guns and antiaircraft cannon.
 The modifications (or mods) to the Gato-class conning tower fairwaters were fairly uniform in nature and they can be grouped together based on what was done when: